 A Living Trust Lawyer Folsom CA Trusts Discusses Divorce and Revocable Trusts

+A living trust lawyer Folsom CA residents trust from Yee Law Group, PC has helped many families prepare for their legacy to be passed on to future generations.
 A revocable trust – also referred to as a living trust – is a trust that allows the creator of the trust, known as a settlor, to place assets in the trust for the benefit of a beneficiary upon the settlor’s death, but has the right to revoke the trust at any time and put the property back into their own estate.
 Revocable trusts can be positive when someone is trying to avoid probate or keep any irresponsible beneficiaries from wasting trust assets.
-However, as a Folsom CA living trust lawyer can attest, a revocable trust can make a divorce case very complicated for the beneficiaries and settlors.

 Revocable Trusts in Beneficiary’s Divorce